Quantum ergodicity for contact metric structures: Introduction

 see Section~\ref{subsect:associatedmetrics}.

 For such manifolds, the Riemannian volume form is in fact independent of the associated metric $g$ and is a multiplicative constant of the contact volume form $\eta\wedge (d\eta)^d$.
-We denote this normalized volume form by $\nu$.
+We denote the associated normalized volume form by $\nu$.